duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-theory-5

-**Q:** Why is frequent inspection essential in Scrum, and what happens if it’s missing?
+**Q:** {Interrogate} Why is frequent inspection essential in Scrum, and what happens if it’s missing?

 - Vietnamese outline:
   - Question: